nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Listing all users : `listPerson`

-Shows a list of all users in the user records.
+Shows a list of all users in the person list.
+Mainly to be used after `findPerson` command to unfilter the person list.

 Format: `listPerson`